otigon/automated-jb2a-animations/README.md

 - **Sequencer** by Wasp

 Optional Modules:
-- Custom Token Animations by Kandashi (For Aura effects)
 - Socketlib (for placing Tile effects *see Wiki*)

 Supported Modules for DnD5e (Those that mess with rolling):